 Help improve your bulldog’s digestion and elimination, increase fiber, improve motility, and prevent dysbiosis and leaky bowl

-While Ondansetron (Zofran) is known for its anti-nausea and anti-vomiting properties, it can also help bulldogs suffering from obstructive sleep apnea (OSA) breathe easier.
+Ondansetron (Zofran), widely used for its anti-nausea and anti-vomiting properties, has shown promise in helping bulldogs with obstructive sleep apnea (OSA) breathe more easily.

 Recommended by Owners Approved by Bulldogs